port-labs/port-docs/docs/integrations/github/github-action.md

     - run: echo '${{needs.get-entity.outputs.entity}}' | jq .properties.versionInEnv.prod
 ```

-The first job `get-entity`, uses the GitHub Action to get the `example-microservice` entity.
+The first job `get-entity`, uses the GitHub action to get the `example-microservice` entity.
 The second job `use-entity`, uses the output from the first job, and prints `versionInEnv.prod` property of the entity.

 ### Complete Example

 The following example adds another `package` Blueprint, in addition to the `microservice` Blueprint shown in the previous example.
 In addition, it also adds a `package-microservice` Relation.
-The Github action will create or update the Relation between the 2 existing Entities:
+The GitHub action will create or update the Relation between the 2 existing Entities:

 <details>
-<summary> A package Blueprint </summary>
+<summary> A package Blueprint (including the package-microservice Relation) </summary>

 ```json showLineNumbers
 {